Argentina's Kicillof says did not meet holdout creditors

-UNITED NATIONS (Reuters) - Argentina’s economy minister Axel Kicillof said on Wednesday he did not and would not meet with holdout creditors seeking payment on bonds Argentina defaulted on in 2001-2002 during his current trip to New York.
+UNITED NATIONS, June 25 (Reuters) - Argentina’s economy minister Axel Kicillof said on Wednesday he did not and would not meet with holdout creditors seeking payment on bonds Argentina defaulted on in 2001-2002 during his current trip to New York.

 “I held a meeting with our lawyers,” Kicillof said during a press conference that followed a presentation to members of the Group of 77 plus China meeting at the U.N. in New York.